How to Plant, Grow, and Care for Rhus Glabra

 Frequently Asked Questions

-A: Yes, Rhus glabra can be an invasive tree even in wild areas.
-They spread aggressively by rhizomes, which allows a new plant to grow from this root system.
+Yes, it can be an invasive tree even in wild areas.
+They spread aggressively by rhizomes, which allows a new one to grow from this root system.
 This is nice if you want thick shrubs, but they will need regular maintenance if you don’t want it to spread.
 You can easily separate plants to thin out a patch that is turning invasive.
-Also, the seeds from the fruit can spread by birds and cause new plants to begin in areas you may not want it to grow.
+Also, the seeds from the fruit can spread by birds and cause new shrubs to begin in areas you may not want them to grow.

-A: It is best to prune your sumac plants in the early to late spring before the leaves are present and the tree is still dormant.
+It is best to prune your sumac in the early to late spring before the leaves are present and the tree is still dormant.